 Brown Garden Eel

-Yes, eels and moray eels are also considered fish.
-The Brown Garden Eel is almost never seen alone.
-While it does form small colonies, in most cases you will see them by the hundreds.
-However, they are very shy and quickly disappear into their burrows if a diver gets too close.
+Yes, eels and moray eels are also fish.
+The brown pipe eel is actually never seen alone.
+They also form small colonies, but in the majority of cases you will see them by the hundreds.
+They are very shy and quickly disappear into their hole if a diver gets too close.

 Brown Garden Eel